pydevcasts/MeetMa/README.md

 ## Conclusion
 This Google Meet Bot is a versatile tool for anyone looking to improve their online meeting experience by automating subtitle capture and translation.
 It is particularly useful for non-English speakers or those who wish to keep a record of meeting discussions.

+## Select Options

+Made a Combo_Box By Pyqt6
+Made Modules For Each Langauge
+Adding Each One, On By One To The Main File Where I Created Combo_Box By PyQt6